The negative effects of heavy alcohol use typically aren’t limited to just the person drinking.

 Because alcohol heightens emotions and makes it harder to read emotional cues from others, it’s more likely that drinking will magnify feelings of jealousy.

-Drinking may affect a person’s ability to earn a living, or they may make impulsive, economically unsound decisions while drinking that leave them and those they care for in a vulnerable position.
+Alcohol is expensive.
+Drinking can affect a person’s ability to earn a living, or they may make impulsive, economically unsound decisions while drinking that leave them and those they care for in a vulnerable position.

 If you experience the above warning signs or people in your life express concern about your drinking and its effects on your relationships, it’s time to seek help.

-You may have alcohol use disorder (AUD).
-AUD is a common health condition, and effective treatment is available.
+You may have alcohol use disorder (AUD), which is a common health condition.
+The good news is that effective treatment is available.
 Treatment may include medication like naltrexone to help curb your cravings for alcohol and help you drink less or stop drinking entirely.

 Professional counseling can help you repair your relationships.
 Depending on your personal situation, you may benefit from individual counseling, family counseling, or seeing a counselor with your partner.